medicalinformatics/mainzelliste-gui/README.md

 | KEYCLOAK_REALM       | Realm ID                                                                  | Yes        | -                                                                                                   |
 | KEYCLOAK_CLIENT_ID   | Client ID                                                                 | Yes        | -                                                                                                   |

+### Running on Linux

+1. copy the file `.env.default` to `.env` and set the environment variable `HOST` to the server name.
+As Developer running the docker compose locally please set the Host value with the computer name.
+2. You can either set up you keycloak configuration manually or just run the shell initialization script ``./init-keycloak.sh {ui hostname + path}`` to do this task for you.
+The default value of `{ui hostname + path}` is `localhost:4200`
+   1. before running the shell initialization file ``./init-keycloak.sh`` just make sure that all the docker container are down and the `keycloakDB` volume doesn't exist.
+3. run ``docker-compose up -d``

+### Override the default configuration file
+TODO

 ## Developer Guide

 ### Running locally

 1. Run `npm install -g @angular/cli` and `npm install` in the terminal in your project directory.
 2. copy the file `.env.default` to `.env` and set the environment variable `HOST` to `localhost`.
-3. You can either set up you keycloak configuration manually or just run the shell initialization file `./init-keycloak.sh` to do this task for you.
-   !! before running the shell initialization file `./init-keycloak.sh` just make sure that all the docker container are down and the `keycloakDB` volume doesn't exist.
-4. `docker-compose up mainzelliste mainzelliste-db keycloak keycloak-db -d`
+3. `docker-compose up mainzelliste mainzelliste-db keycloak keycloak-db -d`
-5. copy the file `config.template.json` in src/assets/config to `config.json` and replace the content with the following code:
+4. copy the file `config.template.json` in src/assets/config to `config.json` and replace the content with the following code:
 ```json
 {
   "patientLists": [